CNES/pangeo-pyinterp/docs/source/about.rst

 these projects was not quite sufficient for our needs.
 That is why this project was created.

-This first version can interpolate 2D fields using :py:class:`bivariate
+This version can interpolate 2D fields using :py:class:`bivariate
 <pyinterp.bivariate.Bivariate>` and :py:class:`bicubic
-<pyinterp.bicubic.Bicubic>` interpolators, 3D fields using :py:class:`trivariate
+<pyinterp.bicubic.Bicubic>` interpolators, 3D fields using
-<pyinterp.trivariate.Trivariate>` interpolators and :py:class:`unstructured
+:py:class:`trivariate <pyinterp.trivariate.Trivariate>` interpolators and
-grids <pyinterp.rtree.RTree>`.
+:py:class:`unstructured grids <pyinterp.rtree.RTree>`.
+You can also apply a data :py:class:`binning <pyinterp.binning.Binning2D>` on bivariate field by simple or linear binning.

 The undefined values in the grids do not allow interpolation of values located in the neighborhood.
 This behavior is a concern when you need to interpolate